-In this unit, students will learn about people's tendencies to spend the majority of their time in one area of the Mood Meter, and they will consider how these tendencies may influence aspects of their lives.
-The unit starts with an emotion guessing game that calls upon students' prior knowledge of emotional experiences.
-Next, students will check in on the Mood Meter, which is a core routine of RULER that students will practice and continue to use regularly at school.
-In lesson 2, students will analyze fictional characters, and list the cues that signify in which quadrants the characters live.
-In lesson 3, students will identify in which quadrant they tend to live and what potential impacts their emotional patterns may have, both advantageously and not.
-In lesson 4, students will complete a performance task in which they collect and analyze data about their emotions anoth which quadrants of the Mood Meter they most often are feeling.
+In this unit, students will be introduced to the Mood Meter and learn to check in on the Mood Meter, which is a core routine of RULER that students will practice and continue to use regularly at school.
+In lesson 2, students will analyze fictional characters, and list the cues that signify in which quadrants the characters experience the most emotions.
+In Jesson 3, students will identify in which quadrants they tend to experience the most frequent emotions and what potential impacts their emotional patterns may have, both advantageously and not.
+In lesson 4, students will complete a performance task in which they collect and analyze data about their emotions and in which quadrants of the Mood Meter their feelings most often reside.